LVala/zaft/README.md

 ## Next steps

-The library already can be successfully used, but there's plenty of room for improvements and new features, like:
+The library is fine to be used already, but there's plenty of room for improvements and new features, like:

 * Creating a simulator to test and find problems in the implementation.
 * Add auto-generated API documentation based on `zig build -femit-docs`.